-If your WordPress website is not on the first page of the SERP, you might not exist for a huge section of internet users.
+If you wish to reach a large section of internet users, it is significant that your WordPress site ranks on the first page of the search engine.
 This means that WordPress SEO requires your constant attention so that you can maintain and improve your SERP rankings.

-Here are some of the most well-known companies that run their websites on WordPress.
+Here are some of the most well-known brands that run their websites on WordPress.

 - BBC America